dotdot0/embedded-rust/README.md

-Embedded Rust with micro:bit v2.21
+## All Embedded Rust :crab: Projects With micro:bit v2.21